holepunchto/libsimdle/README.md

 # libsimd

 Portable SIMD instructions for 128 bit vectors, inspired by the WASM SIMD specification.
+Designed for seamless interoperability with JavaScript typed arrays.

 ## API